hseager/quizzie/README.md

 ### Notes
 - Block unjoined players from answering/ show page to users who aren't playing when quiz is in progress
-- Fix issue with rejoining & this.players being plank when joining
+- Fix issue with rejoining
+- Revisit saving/loading, why we have 2 sources of truth: lobbies[] and DB?

 ### *Extra Features*
 - Move question timer to DB/setting rather than hardcoded 10secs